Lluisarull/SE_Competition/README.md

 #### Merging them together
 After processing both the generation and load data separately, the script merges these datasets based on timestamps and relevant columns.
 It combines the cleaned load and generation data into a single dataset, focusing on specific green energy sources, and finally saves the processed data into a CSV file.

+We generate three files from this script:
+- train.csv (first 80% of the data downloaded from the API for 1/1/2022-1/1/2023 in the format requested)
+- test.csv (last 20% of the data downloaded from the API for 1/1/2022-1/1/2013 in the format requested)
+- data.csv (the dataset we created for generating our best predictions and is used by data_modeling.py)

 ### Model Training